1. Article I Membership

-The December meeting will be held on the Monday following the end of fall semester classes.
 The May meeting will be scheduled on the Monday or Tuesday following the end of spring semester classes.
-These meetings will normally be scheduled to begin at 3 p.m.
+This meeting will normally be scheduled to begin at 3:00 p.m.

 i.
-Voting members of the faculty are expected to be present at all faculty meetings.
+Voting members of the faculty are expected to be present at all plenary sessions and small group meetings.

 iii.
-A quorum in faculty meetings will consist of one-third of the voting members of the faculty who are not on leave.
+A quorum in plenary sessions of the faculty will consist of one-third of the voting members of the faculty who are not on leave.
 The secretary will inform the moderator of the presence of a quorum.

 i.
-Notice and a statement of the agenda of each meeting of the faculty will be sent to all members prior to the meeting.
+Notice and a statement of the agenda of each plenary session of the faculty will be sent to all members prior to the meeting.

 ii.
 Items to be placed on the agenda must be submitted in writing to the secretary at least one week prior to the meeting, and these items, including written reports and proposals, will be circulated to the faculty by the secretary in advance of the meeting.

 iii.
-Matters not included among those on the agenda may be brought before the meeting when in order, but, in the case of important matters, as determined by the presiding officer, will be presented only for discussion.
+Matters not included among those on the agenda may be brought before the meeting when in order, but, in the case of important matters, as determined by the moderator, will be presented only for discussion.

-In meetings of the faculty the normal order of business will be:
+In plenary sessions of the faculty the normal order of business will be:

 i.
 Call to Order